AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 Before discussing the steps, let's say that the repository is divided into two parts: the first dedicated to the reproduction of the result obtained with StyleGAN3, the second dedicated to the reproduction of the result obtained with MMClassification.

+This work was done specifically for dermoscopic images.
+Images are from the ISIC dataset.

 # Getting started with GAN section

 The first phase is the creation of the dataset. please install: